 The Jazz Keyboard Proficiency Exam (JKPE) consists of the realization of a chord progression using idiomatic voicings, in tempo, at sight (from chord symbols only).
-A study guide of practice progressions is available for those individuals who want an indication of the difficulty of the exam before attempting to test out.
-You can download it here: keyboard study guide (PDF).
+A study packet of practice progressions is available in the Jazz Studies office for those individuals who want an indication of the difficulty of the exam before attempting to test out.
+You can download it here: keyboard study packet (PDF).

 The study packet has progressions that are comparable to the JKPE but in two versions:

 Chord symbols and voicings written out which show the proper kind of voice-leading and connection.

 Chord symbols only as they appear in the JKPE.